DotBots/PyDotBot/doc/getting_started.md

 ## Setup the gateway

-The gateway is used to bridge the UART communication between PyDotBot running on a computer and the BLE radio used to communicate wirelessly with the DotBot(s).
+The gateway is an nRF DK used to bridge the UART communication between PyDotBot running on a computer and the BLE radio used to communicate wirelessly with the DotBot(s).

 1. Connect the nRF DK gateway to your computer